ITHelpDec/CPP-High-Performance/Chapter 09 - Essential Utilities/README.md

 ### Iterating through a `std::tuple`
 Now **_this_** is juicy...

-There are some great examples of how to port some useful STL algorithms, such that they can be used with typles, but with `std::apply`, the author's code can be shrunk down to one line and templatised thereafter.
+There are some great examples of how to port some useful STL algorithms, such that they can be used with tuple, but with `std::apply`, the author's code can be shrunk down to one line and templatised thereafter.
 ```cpp
 std::apply([] (auto&& ...e) { ( (std::cout << e << ' '), ...); }, t);
 ```